Aubery-W/Remote-sensing-code/README.md

-# Landsat SC method to calculate LST
+# Generalize single-channel method to calculate LST from Landsat 7 SLC-off images
 - Using Python(GEOS,PyNgl) in Jupyter notebook
 - Using Javascript(Google Earth Engine)